 When it comes to air filtration, the Merv rating is an important factor to consider.
 A Merv 8 filter is considered superior filtration compared to air filters with a lower rating, but is it enough for your home?
 In many cases, a Merv 8 air filter is more than adequate.
 However, if you are concerned about outdoor air pollution, family members with respiratory problems, or pets in the house, then choosing a higher Merv rating might be a good idea.
 The Merv range 5-8 can only capture air pollutants of 3.0 microns or greater.
 As a result, Merv 8 filters capture medium-sized particles such as aerosols, mold and dust.

+For most households, this is not enough.
 Harmful viruses and bacteria will continue to circulate in your home, as will smoke and other forms of air pollution.
-Is a MERV 8 rating enough?
-Yes.
-MERV 8 is good enough for air filtration in average residential homes.
-A MERV 8 filter can stop mold spores, pollen and most cleaning agents.
-However, it is important to note that individual circumstances may require a filter with a higher MERV rating.
-Yes, the choice of the word “sinking” was intentional.
-It should be clear that you should not try to get down into a rocky MERV filter.
-Consider this answer an unequivocal “yes”.
+Yes, a Merv 8 rating is enough for air filtration in average residential homes.
+A Merv 8 filter can stop mold spores, pollen and most cleaning agents.
+However, it is important to note that individual circumstances may require a filter with a higher Merv rating.

+It should be clear that you should not try to get down into a rocky Merv filter - consider this answer an unequivocal “yes”.